goldmar/bitcoin-akka/README.md

 Usually, it's inconvenient to use websocket or json APIs directly.  bitcoin-akka is an abstraction to btcwallet's websocket API.
 You can talk to bitcoin-akka using Actor messages and receive Futures in return.
 Those messages are then forwarded to btcwallet using its websocket API.
 When a response is available the Future is completed.

 The project contains [an example](https://github.com/goldmar/bitcoin-akka/blob/master/src/main/scala/example/SendBackBtc.scala) in which transactions are processed by sending the bitcoins back to the sender address.
-The outputs of the incoming transactions are used as outputs for the corresponding outgoing transactions.
+The outputs of the incoming transactions are used as inputs for the corresponding outgoing transactions.
 Therefore, there is no need to wait for confirmations.

 Usage
 -----